kadaster-labs/sensrnet-multichain/README.md

 kustomize build deployment/overlays/demo | kubectl apply -f -
 ```

-In our current setup, the explorer runs on the same cluster as the masternode.
+In our current setup, the explorer runs on the same cluster as the main-node.
 Regular multichain nodes run on different clusters and therefore require the public IP of an entry node.

 ## Find Us